Nandy1002/The-Cursed-Chaos-Horror-Game/README.md

 # The Cursed Chaos

 *The Cursed Chaos* is a first-person horror game where you take on the role of a bored software engineer breaking free from the mundane routine of his 9-to-5 life.
 What starts as a relaxing getaway to the mysterious mountain forest with friends quickly spirals into a terrifying descent into chaos, danger, and supernatural forces.
 Can you survive the curse that lurks in the shadows?

+## UPDATE
+- This is my first Indie Game Project which I am going to publish on itch.io
+- This game is still in initial stage of developement, will update when further development will be done.

 <!--
 ## Table of Contents